Ultraplot/ultraplot/docs/why.rst

 Changes
 -------

-ultraplot makes it easier to work with multiple subplots and create clear, concise figures.
+UltraPlot makes it easier to work with multiple subplots and create clear, concise figures.

 * Axis tick labels and axis labels are automatically